ucjudst/Cena-Data/GLOSSES.md

 # Cena-Data
-Supplementary data for Stoianov et al. (2022)
+Glosses for supplementary data in Stoianov et al. (2022)

 Cena-Entity-1
 ----------------